Luca Giordano

 Luca Giordano (18 October 1634 – 3 January 1705) was an Italian late-Baroque painter and printmaker in etching.
-Fluent and decorative, he worked successfully in Naples and Rome, Florence, and Venice, before spending a decade in Spain.
+Giordano was one of the most celebrated artists of the Neapolitan Baroque, whose vast output included altarpieces, mythological paintings and many decorative fresco cycles in both palaces and churches.
+He moved away from the dark manner of early 17th-century Neapolitan art as practised by Caravaggio and his followers and Jusepe de Ribera, and, drawing on the ideas of many other artists, above all the 16th-century Venetians and Pietro da Cortona, he introduced a new sense of light and glowing colour, of movement and dramatic action.
+He was internationally successful and travelled widely, working in Naples, Rome, Florence, and Venice, before spending a decade in Spain.

 Early life and training

 Born in Naples, Giordano was the son of the painter Antonio Giordano.
 In around 1650 he was apprenticed to Ribera on the recommendation of the viceroy of Naples and his early work was heavily influenced by his teacher.
 Like Ribera, he painted many half-length figures of philosophers, either imaginary portraits of specific figures, or generic types.
+The St. Luke Painting the Virgin (Museo de Arte de Ponce), perhaps Giordano’s first major work, in which the saint is a self-portrait, is reminiscent of Ribera’s art from c.
+1637.

+Giordano was also attracted by Ribera’s half-length paintings of philosophers, and himself painted many images of philosophers; the Crates (1660; Rome, Palazzo Barberini) is an impressive example of these dramatic and powerfully naturalistic works.
+The careful study of physiognomy and expression suggests that Giordano may also have been aware of the treatise De humana physiognomonia (1586) by the Neapolitan scholar Giambattista della Porta.

-He acquired the nickname Luca fa presto, which translates into "Luca paints quickly."
+Giordano acquired the nickname Luca fa presto, which translates into "Luca paints quickly."
 His speed, in design as well as handiwork, and his versatility, which enabled him to imitate other painters deceptively, earned for him two other epithets, "The Thunderbolt" (Fulmine) and "The Proteus" of painting.

-Following a period studying in Rome, Parma and Venice, Giordano developed an elaborate Baroque style fusing Venetian and Roman Influences.
-His mature work combines the ornamental pomp of Paul Veronese with the lively complex schemes, the "grand manner", of Pietro da Cortona.
-He is also noted for his lively and showy use of colour.
+He became also noted for his lively and showy use of colour.